gitthermal/website/docs/contribution-guide.md

 titleBorder: true
 ---

-We want to contribute to Thermal to be fun, enjoyable, and educational for anyone and everyone.
+We want contributing to Thermal to be fun, enjoyable, and educational for anyone and everyone.
 All contributions are welcome, including issues, new docs as well as updates and tweaks, blog posts, workshops, and more.

 ## Not sure how to start contributing?